TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

 Lands’ End may transfer any information we have about you in connection with a merger or sale (including transfers made as part of insolvency or bankruptcy proceedings) involving all or part of Lands’ End or as part of a corporate reorganization or stock sale or other change in corporate control.

-Your Choices
+Your Rights to Access and Control Your Personal Data

+You have many choices about how your data is collected, used and shared.

-If you would like to opt out of Lands’ End promotional emails‚ please follow the unsubscribe link at the bottom of each such email.
+If you would like to opt out of Lands' End promotional emails‚ please follow the unsubscribe link at the bottom of each such email or contact us at www.landsend.com/ContactUs.

-If you would like to opt out of receiving Lands’ End catalogs‚ please contact us via one of the channels listed in the Contact Us section of this Privacy Policy.
+If you would like to opt out of receiving Lands' End catalogs‚ please contact us at one of the channels listed in the Contact Us section of this Privacy Policy.

-If you contact us by email or mail‚ please be sure to include your full name‚ the types of communications you would like to receive or not receive‚ and your contact information.
+Please be sure to include your full name‚ the types of communications you would like to receive or not receive‚ and your contact information.
 For example‚ if you would like to opt-out of receiving catalogs‚ make sure to include your mailing address in your communication to us.

 Please allow a reasonable time for your preferences to be processed.
 It may take up to 10 days to process your requests related to email and 2-4 weeks to process other requests.

-Please be aware that‚ even if you opt out of receiving marketing communications from us‚ we may still contact you for transactional purposes such as customer service‚ product information‚ service notices‚ or recalls.
+We may still contact you for transactional purposes such as customer service‚ product information‚ service notices‚ or recalls.
 We may also contact you with questions or information regarding your order‚ such as regarding order status‚ shipment‚ or refunds.

+You can learn more about how to make these requests at www.landsend.com/ContactUs and we will consider your request in accordance with applicable laws.

+Please be aware that‚ even if you opt out of receiving marketing communications from us‚ Residents in the EU designated countries may have additional rights under their laws, including the General Data Protection Regulation ("GDPR").
+For full details of Lands' End's compliance with GDPR, please see the full Privacy and Security Policy located at http://www.landsend.co.uk/Privacy\_Security/co/mobile-cs-privacy-and-security.html or by using the Contact Us Form (https://www.landsend.com/customerservice/contact\_us) and selecting the "Send an Email" form.
+Please set the subject field to "GDPR-EU Data Subject Request" and include your request in the comments section along with the required information.

+We may retain your personal data even after you have made certain choices if reasonably necessary to comply with our legal obligations (including law enforcement requests), meet regulatory requirements, resolve disputes, maintain security, prevent fraud and abuse, or fulfill your request to "unsubscribe" from further messages from us.
+We also may also retain de-personalized information after honoring your request(s).

 Interest-Based Advertisements/Online Advertisements

 Lands’ End works with third party service providers who help serve ads on our behalf on various online advertising networks.
 The online ad networks may use your browsing history across participating websites to show you interest-based advertisements on those websites.
 You may see ads for Lands’ End on participating websites based on how you browse our Site as well as how you browse those websites.

-To learn more about interest-based advertising‚ including how to opt out‚ please visit http://www.networkadvertising.org/choices.
+To learn more about interest-based advertising‚ including how to opt out‚ click here.
 Please note that the opt-out mechanism relies on cookies to remember your choices with respect to ad-serving on websites.
 We may also use technologies‚ such as our own cookies‚ to provide you with personalized online display advertising tailored to your interests.
-To opt out of our cookies used for this online advertising‚ please visit http://dtmc.landsend.com/adinfo/choice/prod/.
-To opt out of additional, third party cookies go to http://aboutads.info/choices.
+To opt out of our cookies used for this online advertising‚ click here.
 If you delete your cookies‚ use another computer or device‚ or change browsers‚ you will need to repeat the opt-out process.
 Other websites you visit may offer their own opt-outs.
 If you do opt-out of interest-based advertisements‚ you may still see advertisements on websites you visit‚ but those ads will not be based on your browsing behavior.

 Disabling Cookies